If you’re like me, sometimes you question how such a tiny body can put out an enormous amount of stool.

 Best Drink For Toddlers With Diarrhea

 It’s common for a child with diarrhea to lose extra fluid and become dehydrated.
 With the fluid loss, your kiddo will also lose electrolytes (sodium, potassium, and magnesium).
-So, while water is fine in moderation, in moderate to severe cases, you’ll also want to make sure to give Pediasure or another pediatric oral rehydration solution.
+So, while water is fine in moderation, in moderate to severe cases, you’ll also want to make sure to give Pedialyte or another pediatric oral rehydration solution.

-This is because, unlike most beverages, products like Pediasure contain a balance of sugar (glucose) and electrolytes to prevent dehydration.
+This is because, unlike most beverages, products like Pedialyte contain a balance of sugar (glucose) and electrolytes to prevent dehydration.
 However, for mild diarrhea lasting just a few days, oral rehydration solutions are typically not indicated.

 You can also give other clear liquids like sugary fluids like Jell-O and popsicles.

 Is Immodium Safe for Toddlers?

 Treating diarrhea in children with anti-diarrheal medications is never recommended unless you speak with your child’s pediatrician first.

 Does The Brat Diet Help Toddlers With Diarrhea?

 Contrary to popular belief, it’s actually not recommended to hold or limit meal consumption when a toddler has diarrhea.
 The American Academy of Pediatrics states that fasting is not required during episodes of diarrhea unless vomiting is present.

 Moreover, they also note that the traditional BRAT diet that only allows for bananas rice, applesauce, and toast is no longer considered beneficial.
 Some pediatricians believe this may actually make symptoms last longer because it is low in fiber, protein, and fat.
 It also lacks proper nutrition to help your toddler’s GI tract heal.
 The updated practices advise toddlers and children follow a regular diet during episodes of diarrhea.